Kenny Klein

-Kenny Klein (1955–2020) was an American folk and country musician and a writer.
+Kenny Klein (1955 – July 11, 2020) was an American folk and country musician and a writer.
 He was an elder and high priest in the Blue Star tradition of Wicca.
 Klein was a fiddler, playing styles ranging from British folk to jazz and swing.
 He was convicted in April 2017 of 20 counts of possession of child pornography.
 He died while serving his sentence in prison.

 Musical career

-Born in New York City, Klein and his then-wife performed as a duo called Kenny and Tzipora in the mid-1980s, and they recorded several projects on Kicking Mule Records, including the album Wineskins, Tinkers, & Tears in 1985.
-Together with their children they traveled around the US, performing at pagan festivals, Renaissance fairs, and folk music venues.
+Born in New York City, Klein and his then-wife, Tzipora Katz, performed as a duo called Kenny and Tzipora in the mid-1980s, and they recorded several projects on Kicking Mule Records, including the album Wineskins, Tinkers, & Tears in 1985.
+Together with their children, they traveled around the U.S., performing at pagan festivals, renaissance fairs, and folk music venues.
 In 1992, Klein and Tzipora divorced, and he began his solo music career, subsequently releasing several projects on Blackthorn Records.
-In 1998 he released the CD Muses, an album of all original music produced by Brewers' Witch Productions.
+In 1998, he released the CD Muses, an album of all original music produced by Brewers' Witch Productions.

 Neopagan activities

-Through his interest in British folk music, Klein discovered the Wiccan and Neopagan communities.
-While living in New York City, he joined Tzipora Katz's Blue Star coven and tradition of Wicca; he married Katz, who initiated him as a high priest in that tradition in 1983.
-From 1983 to 1992 Katz and Klein were largely responsible for transforming Blue Star from a local coven to a Wiccan tradition of its own.
-Touring the country during that period performing music, Kenny and Tzipora continued to teach Blue Star Wicca, initiating people and founding covens, as well as teaching via recording and distributing lessons on cassette tapes.
+Through his interest in British folk music, Klein discovered the Wiccan and neopagan communities.
+While living in New York City, he joined Tzipora Katz's Blue Star coven and tradition of Wicca; he married Katz, who initiated him as a high priest in that tradition, in 1983.
+From 1983 to 1992, Katz and Klein were largely responsible for transforming Blue Star from a local coven to a Wiccan tradition of its own.
+Touring the country during that period, performing music, Klein and Tzipora continued to teach Blue Star Wicca, initiating people and founding covens, as well as teaching via recording and distributing lessons on cassette tapes.

 In 1993, Klein authored The Flowering Rod: Men, Sex and Spirituality, a book on Wicca and men's mysteries.

 Child pornography conviction

 On March 25, 2014, agents of the Louisiana State Police Special Victims Unit executed a search warrant at Klein's residence and seized a computer that contained 20 videos showing minor children engaged in sexually explicit activities.
 Upon his arrest, he claimed, without evidence, that he had downloaded the videos as "research" for an article he was writing for The Huffington Post.

 On April 6, 2017, after a three-day jury trial, Klein was convicted of one count of pornography involving a juvenile under age 13, and 19 counts of possession with intent to distribute pornography involving juveniles under age 17.
-He was sentenced to 20 years in prison, fined $2,500 and ordered that, upon release, he wear an electronic ankle monitor for the rest of his life.
+He was sentenced to 20 years in prison, fined $2,500, and ordered that, upon release, he wear an electronic ankle monitor for the rest of his life.

 During the course of his trial, Klein's stepdaughter testified that he sexually abused her and her half-brother, Klein's biological son, for years, and that he physically abused her mother during their marriage.
 The court testimony is public record.